 What is a freelance digital marketer?

 You might be surprised when I tell you that it can be anyone from anywhere.
 It can be an 18-year-old at the start of his career or a 40-year old that comes from technical engineering.
 Freelancing in itself is a lifestyle that anyone can adopt at any point in their life and career and it matters how and where you do it, not your past, school, jobs, or companies.
 I’m a big believer that anyone can do marketing.
 And please don’t take any offense to that.
 What I mean is that when I dropped out of college, I barely knew a thing or two about the world of marketing.
-But I’ve learned everything by myself googling, reading blogs, talking to experts from online communities, influencers, podcasters, social media managers working in agencies, CEOs and employees – EVERYONE.
+But I’ve learned everything by myself googling, reading marketing agency blogs, talking to experts from online communities, influencers, podcasters, social media managers working in agencies, CEOs, and employees – EVERYONE.
 Yes, I really embraced the wonders of the internet.

 I talked with all the people I could learn from.

 I started to share my experience with them.
 And started taking courses – because again, internet comes to the rescue with dozens of courses on marketing and social media, like these ones.